KilometersDodecahedron/README-Generator/README.md

 It takes all your hopes and dreams, and makes them a reality.
 It does this through the power of JavaScript and Pepsi Cola.

 ## Installation
-Enter the directory what contains the files for the program via your Command Line Interface, then enter the following commands: \nnpm init \nnpm i icecreambath
+Enter the directory what contains the files for the program via your Command Line Interface, then enter the following commands: npm init npm i icecreambath

 ## Usage
 The Super Awesome Program is run through the CLI.
-Enter the directory of the program, and enter the command: \nnode superAwesome.js \n(Note: Must have Node installed to run)
+Enter the directory of the program, and enter the command: node superAwesome.js
+(Note: Must have Node installed to run)

 ## License
 Open Source